WWLS-FM

 WWLS-FM (98.1 MHz) is a commercial radio station licensed to The Village, Oklahoma, and serving the Oklahoma City metropolitan area.
 It is owned by Cumulus Media and airs a sports radio format, calling itself "The Sports Animal."
-Local hosts are heard weekday mornings, afternoons and evenings, while ESPN Radio is carried nights and weekends.
+Local hosts are heard weekday mornings, afternoons and evenings, as well as weekends.
 WWLS-FM is the flagship station for the Oklahoma City Thunder in the National Basketball Association.

 The studios and offices are on NW 64th Street in Northwest Oklahoma City.
 The transmitter is on the Northeast side on Ridgeway Road off NE 78th Street.

-Programming on WWLS-FM is simulcast on AM 930 WKY Oklahoma City.
+Programming on WWLS-FM is simulcast on WKY in Oklahoma City.
 Many of the shows are also heard on "Sports Animal" stations in Tulsa (FM 99.9 and AM 1550), Muskogee (FM 97.1 and AM 1490), Elk City (1240 AM) and Woodward (AM 1450).

 History

 Early years

 On June 28, 1962, the station signed on as KWHP.
 The call letters came from the owner's name, William Haydon Payne.
 He also served as the station manager and chief engineer.
 KWHP broadcast on 97.7 MHz and the original city of license was Edmond, Oklahoma.
 The effective radiated power (ERP) was only 410 watts, a fraction of its current output.
 In 1964, the station moved to Kelly street.